 BrazilOnGuitar says: We considers this Japanese single to be among the rarest recordings by Baden Powell.
 They can be so hard to find, that one rather believes them to be a biographical myth than actually existing.
-BP recorded the two titles in October 1970, not with his quartet, but exclusively with Japanese musicians.
+BP recorded the two titles at 2 November 1970, not with his quartet, but exclusively with Japanese musicians.
 Very little could be found out about them, except for the flutist Toshiaki Yokota, who was a well known shakuhachi player at that time und shows this art in his interpretation of Manha de carneval.
 Regrettably Baden did not record further titles with this combo, a musical and cultural encountering that produced only two titles.

 A brazilian master guitarist, with classical education and a passion for Jazz, together with a Japanese combo, who combined Jazz and classical Japanese elements.
 They were far ahead of a time where such recordings would be called world music.